Highweek: Later history

 Newton Bushel combined with New Town of the Abbots (of Torre Abbey) from the south side of the River Lemon to form what became known as Newton Abbot.
-Highweek is now joined to Newton Abbot and is administratively part of Newton Abbot under Newton Abbot Town Council and Teignbridge District Council.
+When elected parish and district councils were established in 1894, Highweek was initially given a parish council and included in the Newton Abbot Rural District.
+The parish council lasted for less than seven years; in 1901 Highweek was transferred into the urban district of Newton Abbot.
+After 1901 Highweek was therefore classed as an urban parish and so no longer had a parish council, instead being directly administered by Newton Abbot Urban District Council.
+The civil parish of Highweek was eventually abolished on 1 April 1974 when the three parishes within Newton Abbot Urban District (Highweek, Wolborough and Milber) were united as a single parish called Newton Abbot within the new Teignbridge district.
+In 1951 the parish had a population of 5626.

 Modern Highweek

 Today Highweek has a public house called the Highweek Village Inn, a garage, village hall, and a late medieval church.
 Within the parish boundary there are two secondary schools with sixth forms, Coombeshead Academy and Newton Abbot College, and another church: St Mary the Virgin, Abbotsbury.
 At the meeting point of the road of Highweek Village and Coombeshead Road there are rustic cottages and terraced houses.
 There was a village post office into the 1990s, opposite the Highweek Inn at the top of Pitt Hill Road, but it is now residential.